r4sas/PBinCLI/README.md

 # Usage

-Tool available by command `pbincli`, help for every command can be called with `-h` option:
+PBinCLI tool is started with `pbincli` command.
+Detailed help on command usage is provided with `-h` option:
 ```bash
 pbincli {send|get|delete} -h
 ```